 - The Chair will explain the procedures at the hearing and the expected timeframe (appeals are usually allocated half a day). - The student appellant presents his/her case and calls witnesses, if any, to provide information on his/her behalf. - The Chair asks if the panel members or the respondent parties wish to ask any clarifying questions of the appellant. - The respondent parties have the opportunity to present their case and call any witnesses. - The panel members and the appellant are asked by the Chair if they have any clarifying questions they wish to ask the respondent parties. - The parties present closing statements. - The parties leave the hearing and the panel deliberates. - The panel releases a decision with reasons within thirty days following the hearing.

-14.5.4 Disposition.
-The Academic Appeals Committee may: - send a decision back to the decision-making body for reconsideration; - take any action that was available to the decision-making body at the time it considered the petition; or - deny the appeal.
+14.6.4 Disposition The GSC Academic Appeals Committee may:

+- send a decision back to the decision-making person or body for reconsideration; - take any action that was available to the person or decision-making body at the time it considered the petition; or - deny the appeal.

-14.5.5 Decision.
-The decision of the Academic Appeals Committee is final and the Academic Appeals Committee has power to issue the decision.
-The chair of the Academic Appeals Committee will communicate the decision in writing within thirty days to the appellant, the respondent, and the TST AD Director.
+14.6.5 Decision The decision of the GSC Academic Appeals Committee is final and the GSC Academic Appeals Committee has power to issue the decision.
+The Chair of the GSC Academic Appeals Committee will communicate the decision in writing within thirty days to the appellant and the respondent.
 The letter accompanying the decision from the Registrar will remind the appellant of the right of further appeal.
-A ThD student has the right to appeal to the Academic Appeals Committee of the Governing Council of the University of Toronto (see 14.2.7); a PhD student has the right to appeal to the University of St. Michael's College (see 14.2.8)
+ThD students have the right to appeal to the Academic Appeals Committee of the Governing Council of the University of Toronto (Sec.
+14.3.7).
+PhD (USMC) students have the right to appeal to the Advanced Degree Appeals Committee at the Faculty of Theology, University of St. Michael's College.
+(Sec.
+14.3.8)

-14.5.6 Further reporting.
-The TST Registrar will communicate the decision to the ADC.
+14.6.6 Further reporting The TST Registrar will communicate the decision to the Director, GCTS.